bertrandcodes/code-problems-jsp/README.md

 # Toy Problems

 Welcome to the central repo for JSP Toy Problems.
-This repository will be updated every morning with a new code challenge.
+This repository will be updated with a new code challenge every morning of JSP.

 ## Using this Repository